opentext-idol/idol-rich-media-tutorials/tutorials/setup/NODE_JS.md

 # Install Node.js

-This is a setup guide for the the server-side JavaScript interpreter `node.js`, which is required for [Part IV of the Introductory tutorial](../introduction/PART_III.md).
+This is a setup guide for the the server-side JavaScript interpreter `node.js`, which is required for [Part III of the Introductory tutorial](../introduction/PART_III.md).

 For other setup guides, follow [this link](README.md).